CryptoKass/dilithium/README.md

 ---
 [![Build Status](https://travis-ci.org/CryptoKass/dilithium.svg?branch=master)](https://travis-ci.org/CryptoKass/dilithium.svg)

 A Blockchain developers club community project, for educational purposes.
 Still a Work-In-Progress.
-No official release.
+No official release.<br>
+To Find out more about what we are aiming to achieve please read our [vision page](https://github.com/CryptoKass/dilithium/wiki/Vision).

 ---